iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 # Change Team Plan and Size

-## Change the plan your Team is on
+## Change the plan your team is on

 To change the plan for your team, go to the `Plan and billing` section within [team settings].
 Then click on `Change plan` (under `Current plan`).